-- This eliminates competition for resources, allowing any surviving harmful bacteria to come roaring back, this time with no resource competition.
+- This eliminates competition for resources, allowing surviving harmful bacteria to come roaring back, this time with little resource competition.

-- Topical antibiotics (unlike oral or intravenous) are precision weapons that don’t blow up the whole farm (more on this later).
+- Topical antibiotics (unlike oral or intravenous) are precision weapons that don’t blow up the whole farm.

 You can replant your bacterial farm to limit future infection.

 - The strains of lactobacillus bacteria found in everything from yogurt to kimchee are harmless to your body, yet compete for resources with other, more harmful bacteria.

 - Eating fermented foods has been shown to spread lactobacillus throughout your body, including your sinuses.

 - At least one strain of lactobacillus (lactobacillus sakei, the one in kimchee), when present in the sinuses, has been shown to limit sinusitis, again by competing for resources.